 It comes with eight long-lasting replacement erasers, which are about 4 to 5mm.
 The Derwent Battery Operated Eraser works well on pencil drawings and perfectly complements any artist’s tool kit.

 4. AFMAT Rechargeable Electric Eraser

 This rechargeable electric eraser features a 600mAh Li-ion battery, and you can use it 600 times on a single charge.
-The eraser is also versatile and can hold both 2.3mm and 5mm erasers.
+It’s very versatile and can hold 2.3mm and 5mm erasers.

 This kit includes one USB cable, 40 big eraser refills, 100 small eraser refills, a brush, and a set of three spare rubber holders.

 The device has a smooth design and a sensitive ON/OFF button.
-The powerful motor creates small, circular movements that allow the user to effectively target an area.
+The powerful motor creates small, circular movements, allowing users to target any area effectively.
 Slight pressure will completely remove any undesired marks.

-This electric eraser is sure to be a favorite among both amateurs and professionals because of its reasonable price.
+This electric eraser is one of my favorites and popular among both amateurs and professionals because of its reasonable price.
 Plus, it comes with plenty of refills and a brush.
-The extra holders are also a great value, and they typically aren’t included with other electric erasers.
+The extra holders also add great value, especially since most electric erasers don’t typically include these items.

 It’s an excellent tool for fine art and technical drawing.
 The AFMAT Rechargeable Electric Eraser comes in three color options: black, white, and blue.

 5. Derwent USB Rechargeable Eraser